ibm-cloud-docs/cli/reference/ibmcloud/download_cli.md

    ```
    {: codeblock}

-   If you encounter errors like `The underlying connection was closed: An unexpected error occurred on a send`, make sure you have .Net Framework 4.5 or later installed.
+   If you encounter errors like `The underlying connection was closed: An unexpected error occurred on a send`, make sure that you have .Net Framework 4.5 or later installed.
 Also try to enable TLS 1.2 protocol by running the following command:

    ```bash
    [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12